 Pop Icons.

-More recently she has been honing her skills painting in oils where she focuses on traditional painting techniques for the figures but introduces text, fluorescent accents, and decoupage into the surrounds to ensure her painting journey takes unexpected twists and turns.
-Elements of the Artist's whim and joy are then captured and resemble the fervent scrapbooking and image-banking which many women practice and hold closely as a badge of honour in terms of their taste and style.
+More recently she has diverted her preferred medium to oils; where she focuses on traditional painting techniques for the figures.
+Text, fluorescent accents, and decoupage enables her practice to take unexpected twists and turns.
+Elements of the Artist's whim and joy are then captured and construct a narrative.

 Portraiture has been a steady passion throughout her life, and celebrating the feminine form.
 She finds the narratives for women more complex and interesting in addition to their diverse physical beauty.
-In recent years she has enjoyed interpreting pop culture in her work - flirting with glamour and kitsch; exploring tropes and symbols of femininity.
-This has also led to exploring historical female protaganists and their often problematic political place in the patriarchy and how we view celebrity worship.
+Flirting with glamour and kitsch; exploring tropes and symbols of femininity.
+Faye is interested in exploring historical female protagonists and their often problematic political place in the patriarchy and how we have, and continue to view celebrity worship.

 The Trove : Her Hidden Depths